-- Assess your health.
 Your drowsiness in the morning might be health-related.
-Perhaps you need a better diet and exercise plan or maybe you have sleep apnea.
+Perhaps you need a better diet and exercise plan, or maybe you have sleep apnea.
 If you've been doing everything right, go to a doctor for an expert opinion.

 A glass of water first thing in the morning can wake you right up.
-For extreme cases, leaving some coffee or another caffeinated drink like Mountain Dew on your bedside table might be a good way to get yourself out of bed, though it's not exactly the healthiest.
+For extreme cases, leaving some coffee or another caffeinated drink like Mountain Dew on your bedside table might be the thing to get yourself out of bed, though it's not exactly the healthiest.

-- Get an alarm clock that lights up.
-You can mimic waking up naturally with this BioBrite Sunrise Clock ($134).
-This alarm clock will gradually glow brighter and brighter and will act like your own mini sunrise.
-You will no longer be jerked awake by jarring noises with this clock.
-BioBrite also has a cheaper version for $90.
+You can mimic waking up naturally with this BioBrite Sunrise Clock ($118).
+This alarm clock will gradually glow brighter and brighter and will act like your own minisunrise, so you will no longer be jerked awake by jarring noises.

-- Don't drink caffeine or alcohol the night before.
-It takes a while for caffeine and alcohol to get out of your system so for a better night's sleep, refrain from imbibing these liquids the night before.
+It takes awhile for caffeine and alcohol to get out of your system, so for a better night's sleep, refrain from imbibing these liquids the night before.

-- Smelling salts.
 Smelling salts have been reviving people for hundreds of years, but you don't have to smell something distasteful.
-Put a bottle of a pleasant-smelling essential oil like orange, grapefruit, or mint next to your bed to sniff in order to shake yourself out of a groggy state
+Put a bottle of a pleasant-smelling essential oil like orange, grapefruit, or mint next to your bed to sniff in order to shake yourself out of a groggy state.

-- Train yourself.
 Instead of forcing yourself to wake up, train yourself to react instantly by practicing the motions of waking up.
-During the day, turn your lights off and practice jumping out of the bed as soon as your alarm goes off.
-Do this repeatedly twice a day for about 10 times until it feels automatic.
+During the day, turn your lights off, and practice jumping out of the bed as soon as your alarm goes off.
+Do this about 10 times consecutively, twice a day, until it feels automatic.

-Although not waking up in time might be the main reason you're late, there can be a couple of factors as well.
+Although not waking up on time might be the main reason you're late, there can be a couple of other factors involved as well.
 Check out these five reasons why you're late and how to avoid them.